adrn/gala/docs/tutorials/exp.rst

 .. code-block:: python

-    exp_pot.is_static()
+    exp_pot.static

 ``tmin`` and ``tmax`` should not be passed for single-snapshot coefficient files.

+For multi-snapshot coefficient files, be aware that if only one snapshot falls within the given ``tmin`` and ``tmax`` range, the potential will be loaded as static.

-For time-evolving potentials, if one tries to evaluate the potential outside of the time range stored in the coefficients file (even indirectly, such as during an orbital integration), an exception will be raised.
+For time-evolving potentials, if one tries to evaluate the potential outside of the time range stored in the coefficients file (even indirectly, such as during an orbital integration), currently the interpreter will crash (after printing an error message to stderr).
+Proper exception propagation is a planned feature.

 ..
 TODO: an exception isn't raised, the interpreter just crashes.
 We can probably have
 .. it return NaN instead, but actually raising a Python exception is hard...